lorijseo/Ludo-Game/README.md

 If the player’s two tokens land on the same space on the board, the player will **stack** the two tokens and move them as one piece until they reach the finishing square.
 When stacked pieces are sent back to their home yard by an opponent landing on them, they are no longer stacked.
 Note that if two tokens are both at the “ready to go” position, they are not stacked.

-An example game board can be seen in the following picture.
-We have four positions 'A' 'B 'C' and 'D' for players to choose.
-All tokens will move **clockwise 50 steps** on the board and then enter their corresponding home squares, but different positions have different **start** and **end** space.
-At the game beginning, if the player at position A rolls the number 6, token “Ap” in player A’s home yard will move to the “ready to go” position.
-Then player A gets another roll and rolls, for example, the number 4, and the token will enter the board from space “1” and then move 4 steps to space “4”.
-Then the token will move clockwise up to space “50” and then enter position A’s **“home squares”** A1, A2, … A6.
-When the token reaches square “E” on an exact move, the token has finished.
-If the token lands on space “A5”, and then moves 4 steps, it will bounce back to A5 again.
-If the token moves 5 steps instead, it will land on A4.
-Here, space “1” is position A’s start space number, and space “50” is position A’s end space number.
-For player at position B, the start and end number are 15 and 8.
-For C they are 29 and 22.
-For D they are 43 and 36.

 (Check the Ludoboard.png)